Trump continues to defy election results as world and some in GOP begin to move on

 “Most people know it’s over, but there are some holdouts,” the official said.

-Some Trump aides have tried to appeal to his self-interest in urging him to protect his image and floating the prospect of a another presidential run in 2024.
+Some Trump aides have tried to appeal to his self-interest in urging him to protect his image and floating the prospect of another presidential run in 2024.
 Several officials said they expected Trump to run again, or at least tease the possibility of another bid to maintain maximum leverage within the Republican Party after leaving office.

 Trump’s campaign continued to raise funds for a legal battle on Sunday, as allies previewed a Monday rush of legal filings and public allegations of voter fraud that they hoped would help shift public opinion back in the president’s favor.